Clearmist/shaligo/README.md

 # shaligo

-A zero-dependency JavaScript client for the [Metron](https://metron.cloud) comic book database API, with automatic handling of Metron's [rate-limit scheme](https://github.com/Metron-Project/metron/blob/master/api/RATELIMIT.md).
+A zero-dependency JavaScript client for the [Metron](https://metron.cloud) comic book database API, with automatic handling of Metron's [rate-limit scheme](https://github.com/Metron-Project/metron/blob/master/api/RATELIMIT.md) and full TypeScript types.

 Covers the read-only (list/retrieve) surface of the API: `arc`, `character`, `creator`, `imprint`, `issue`, `publisher`, `role`, `series`, `seriesType`, `team`, `universe`, plus their nested sub-lists (`issue_list`, `series_list`). `credit` and `variant` are not included — the API only exposes create/update for those, no list or retrieve endpoints.